Millitarychest/GitScroll/README.md

 A markdown and git based static site cms.

-Take notes, write documentation or host a blog GitScroll enables you to create fast and easy online presence.
+Take notes, write documentation or host a blog.
+GitScroll enables you to create fast and easy online presence.

 ### Features :